docwire/docwire/README.md

     - Chat: Conduct chat-based interactions and conversations with text input and image input.
     - TextToSpeech: Perform written text into spoken words (voice) conversion (TTS).
     - Transcribe: Convert spoken language (voice) into written text (transcription, Automatic Speech Recognition).

-- Supports multiple LLM models: gpt-3.5-turbo, gpt-3.5-turbo-16k, gpt-3.5-turbo-1106, gpt-4, gpt-4-32k and gpt-4-1106-preview (world events up to April 2023, 128k context window that can fit more than 300 pages of text in a single prompt), gpt4_vision_preview (with ability to understand images), whisper-1, tts-1.
+- **Supports multiple LLM models**: gpt-3.5-turbo, gpt-3.5-turbo-16k, gpt-3.5-turbo-1106, gpt-4, gpt-4-32k and gpt-4-1106-preview (world events up to April 2023, 128k context window that can fit more than 300 pages of text in a single prompt), gpt4_vision_preview (with ability to understand images), whisper-1, tts-1.
 More are coming.
-- Equipped with a high-grade, scriptable, and trainable OCR that has LSTM neural networks-based character recognition OCR capabilities in more than 100 languages and multiple languages in single picture.
+- **Equipped with a high-grade, scriptable, and trainable OCR** that has LSTM neural networks-based character recognition OCR capabilities in more than 100 languages and multiple languages in single picture.
-- Incremental parsing returning data as soon as they are available
+- **Incremental parsing** returning data as soon as they are available

-- Structured Content Extraction: DocWire SDK excels in transforming unstructured documents into structured content.
+- **Structured Content Extraction**: DocWire SDK excels in transforming unstructured documents into structured content.
 By breaking down documents into discernible elements such as titles, paragraphs, list items, tables, and metadata, the SDK facilitates a granular level of control over the data extraction process.
 This feature is particularly beneficial for developers working with NLP and LLM models, as it allows them to selectively retain content that is most relevant to their application.
 For instance, when training a summarization model, users may opt to focus solely on narrative text, excluding headers, footers, and other non-essential elements.
 The SDK's structured content extraction capability ensures that the integrity and context of the document are preserved, enabling more accurate and meaningful interactions with AI-driven projects.

 - **Preprocessing for Embeddings**: Use DocWire SDK to clean and preprocess text data, ensuring that the input to your embedding models is of high quality and free from noise.